 For Foodies (Portuguese Way Stage 1)

-Foodies will revel in the First Stage of the Portuguese Way, starting from Porto.
+Foodies will revel in the Portuguese Way stage 1 from Porto to Tui, starting from Porto.
 This section of the Camino is a culinary delight, with opportunities to savour Portugal’s rich and diverse cuisine.
 From fresh seafood to delectable pastries, the Portuguese Way offers a feast for the senses.

 Porto, known for its port wine, is a vibrant city with excellent dining options.
 As you make your way north, you’ll pass through charming towns like Vila do Conde and Barcelos, each offering unique culinary experiences.
-The Portuguese Way combines cultural exploration with gastronomic indulgence, making it a must for food lovers.
+The Portuguese Way combines cultural exploration with gastronomic pleasure, making it a strong choice for food lovers.

 The Perfect Camino - Route Recommendations for Every Interest and Traveller